konqi/roborock-bridge/README.md

 If you have no idea how to code, but really want to use this application, you can sponsor me an additional roborock robot or lend me yours for a while.
 The actual extraction of what I need shouldn't take long.
-I cannot give any guarantees though how long it might take to make the required adjustments to the application.
+I cannot give any guarantees to how long it might take to make the required adjustments to the application.
 Contact me if interested.